Aurora Housing Market Report

 SP/LP Ratio

-Data based on TRREB MLS® reported February 2026 resale activity.
+Data based on TRREB MLS® reported March 2026 resale activity for Aurora, City, York Region.
 Metrics may be revised; some property types or segments may not sum due to classification differences.

 Three core indicators define Aurora's current market balance: the Sales-to-New-Listings Ratio (SNLR), months of inventory (MOI), and average days on market (DOM).
-All three are signalling buyer-leaning conditions as of February 2026.
+All three indicate a buyer's market — though momentum is improving at the entry-to-mid tier.

 Market Balance Indicator